cdeler/epam_python_autumn_2020/lecture_08_object_model/hw/task1.rst

 ============

-We have a file that works as key-value storage, each like is represented as key and value separated by = symbol, example:
+We have a file that works as key-value storage, each line is represented as key and value separated by = symbol, example:

 name=kek
 last_name=top